15 budget-friendly pantry items that make healthy eating easier

 14. Bulk nuts and seeds

-These tiny, tasty foods that have been shown to help you live longer.* “Nuts and seeds contain protein and minerals, which are needed to maintain healthy bones and muscles,” says Nyssa Entrekin, RD.
-Entrekin is an associate director of The Food Trust, based in Philadelphia.
+These tiny, tasty foods help you live longer.* “Nuts and seeds contain protein and minerals, which are needed to maintain healthy bones and muscles,” says Nyssa Entrekin, RD.
+Entrekin is an associate director of The Food Trust, in Philadelphia.

 Buying nuts and seeds in bulk can make them more affordable.
 Choose unsalted when possible.
-Both are great snacks on their own — stick to about a quarter-cup per day (they are high in fat).
+Both are great snacks on their own.
+But stick to about a quarter-cup per day (they are high in fat).
 Or use them to dress up salads, soups, baked goods and oatmeal.

 15. Oatmeal